John Martin Reservoir State Park

 John Martin Reservoir is open to all types of boating.
 Anglers may catch walleye, saugeye, bass, wiper, crappie, perch and catfish.

-Only hand-launched, non-motorized vessels are allowed on Lake Hasty.
-Just below the dam, the lake is stocked with trout, bluegill, bass, crappie, saugeye and wiper.
+Only hand-launched, hand powered and electric-motorized vessels are allowed on Lake Hasty.
+Just below the dam, the lake is stocked with trout, bluegill, bass, saugeye and wiper.

 Reservoir Facilities

-East boat ramp is normally open annually from March 15 until October 31 and closed on November 1 until March 14 for waterfowl nesting.
+The boat ramps are open annually from March 15 until October 31, and closed annually on November 1 until March 14 for waterfowl resting.

 The accessible fishing pier is located on the west side of Lake Hasty.